 Effects of Patent Expiration.
-Although we have several patents and licenses of patents and technologies from third parties that expired during 2016 and are expected to expire during 2017, the expiration of these patents or licenses, individually or in the aggregate, is not expected to have a material effect on our financial position or future operations due to a range of factors as described in Item 1.
-"Patents and Licenses".
+Although we have several patents and licenses of patents and technologies from third parties that expired during 2017, and several that are expected to expire in 2018 and beyond, the expiration of these patents or licenses, individually or in the aggregate, is not expected to have a material effect on our financial position or future operations due to a range of factors as described in Item 1.
+"Business - Patents and Licenses".